wp-plugins/embed-share/readme.txt

 == Installation ==

-1. Upload share-embed to the /wp-content/plugins/ directory
+1. Upload embed-share to the /wp-content/plugins/ directory
 2. Activate Embed Share through the ‘Plugins’ menu in WordPress
 3. In the page editor, add the URL of a video – such as youtube, videmo or dailymotion – on it’s own line, and WordPress will add the ‘Share Embed’ button which contains the shareable video embed code.